Anti-war movement: World War I

 In Britain, in 1914, the Public Schools Officers' Training Corps annual camp was held at Tidworth Camp, near Salisbury Plain.
-Head of the British Army Lord Kitchener was to review the cadets, but the immenence of the war prevented him.
+Head of the British Army Lord Kitchener was to review the cadets, but the imminence of the war prevented him.
 General Horace Smith-Dorrien was sent instead.
 He surprised the two-or-three thousand cadets by declaring (in the words of Donald Christopher Smith, a Bermudian cadet who was present) "that war should be avoided at almost any cost, that war would solve nothing, that the whole of Europe and more besides would be reduced to ruin, and that the loss of life would be so large that whole populations would be decimated.
 In our ignorance I, and many of us, felt almost ashamed of a British General who uttered such depressing and unpatriotic sentiments, but during the next four years, those of us who survived the holocaust-probably not more than one-quarter of us – learned how right the General's prognosis was and how courageous he had been to utter it."
 Having voiced these sentiments did not hinder Smith-Dorrien's career, or prevent him from carrying out his duty in the First World War to the best of his abilities.

 With the increasing mechanization of war, opposition to its horrors grew, particularly in the wake of the First World War.
 European avant-garde cultural movements such as Dada were explicitly anti-war.

-The Espionage Act of 1917 and the Sedition Act of 1918 gave the American authorities the right to close newspapers and jailed individuals for having anti-war views.
+The Espionage Act of 1917 and the Sedition Act of 1918 gave the American authorities the right to close newspapers and jail individuals for having anti-war views.

 On 16 June 1918, Eugene V. Debs made an anti-war speech and was arrested under the Espionage Act of 1917.
 He was convicted, sentenced to serve ten years in prison, but President Warren G. Harding commuted his sentence on 25 December 1921.